kubernetes/dashboard/docs/user/access-control/creating-sample-user.md

 type: kubernetes.io/service-account-token
 ```

-After Secret is created, we can execute the following command to get the token which saved in the Secret:
+After Secret is created, we can execute the following command to get the token which is saved in the Secret:

 ```shell
 kubectl get secret admin-user -n kubernetes-dashboard -o jsonpath={".data.token"} | base64 -d